-I clearly remember that summer day back in 1973 when I, age 15, rode my bike to the school where Milt was the principal to take my Novice Exam!!
+I clearly remember that summer day back in 1973 when at age 15 I rode my 3 speed Stingray bike to Perrysville Elementary School, where Milt was the principal, to take my Novice Exam!!

 Half of the chassis underside has the components replaced.
 Here's some before and after pictures.
 I trued to reuse as many of the resistors as I could but not many were within tolerance.